 Apply for coverage of your publishing costs.

-As an HVL employee, you can apply for funding to publish journal articles, anthologies and monographs.
-Applications that satisfy the guidelines will be granted on a continuous basis as long as there are budget resources.
+As an HVL employee, you can apply for funding to publish OA journal articles, anthologies and monographs.
+Applications that meet the guidelines will be granted on a continuous basis as long as there are budget resources.

 - Upload your finished publication to our institutional repository HVL Open when registering it in Cristin.

 - Questions on Open Access?
 Please write to oa-fond@hvl.